microbit-foundation/dev-docs/software/makecode.md

 ---
-layout: page
-order:
-title: makecode.microbit.org
+title: Microsoft MakeCode
-heading: makecode.microbit.org
 description: Information about the MakeCode editor for the BBC micro:bit
-permalink: /software/makecode/
+slug: /software/makecode/
-ref: makecode
-lang: en
 ---

 ## Overview